unikraft/docs/content/en/community/hackathons/sessions/bincompat/content/Overview_01.-The-Process-of-Loading-and-Running-an-Application-with-Binary-Compatibility.md

 The unikernel image is the [`app-elfloader` application](https://github.com/unikraft/app-elfloader).
 This application parses the ELF file and then loads it accordingly.

-The `app-elfloader` currently only supports executables that are `static-pie`: all the libraries are part of the executables and the code is position-independent (PIE: _Position Independent Executable_).
+We will work only with `static-pie` executables (all the libraries are part of the executables and the code is position-independent).
 A position independent executable is a binary that can run correctly independent of the address at which it was loaded.
 So, for building executables, we currently need to use `-static-pie` compiler / linker option, available in GCC since version 8.